Nnaemeka Ali, O.M.I

 Updated: Apr 7

 These few lines might help a young missionary struggling to find his steps in a new mission.
 It could also help any person who is new to a job or a place.

 One must pay close attention to these three significant factors to succeed as a missionary or a teacher.

 And their history

 Culture is the bedrock of every society.
 Therefore, the only way to dialogue with a people is by, first, understanding their culture.
 In their culture, their values, norms, taboos, etc., are enshrined.

 Why do people construct their houses in this form, smile often, eat, cook, or that?
 Why do their elders enjoy more respect?
 Why do they value their children or neglect their youth or girls?

 The answers are cultural and often historical.
 Therefore, missteps and refusal to be accepted and integrated into a new society are due to the ignorance of a people’s culture, language, and history.

 It’s in the language of a people that their cultural values are encoded.
-The language here is not simply the verbal aspect of linguistics but also the non-verbal parts, which contain the most significant part of a people’s culture.
+The language here is not simply the verbal aspect of linguistics, but also the non-verbal parts, which contain the most significant part of a people’s culture.
 Often, we ignore one crucial fact about language: the unsaid part of communication is the real message that the speaker conveys.
 Our narratives are seldom the container of the true message, often passed nonverbally.
-So, listen to what narrators are trying to say, not in the words they choose, but very often in what they leave behind.
+So, listen to what narrators try to say, not in the words they choose, but very often in what they leave behind.